chandanhpcic/docs/source/manual/how-tos/ipsec-swanctl-rw-ikev2-eap-mschapv2.rst

 -------------------------------------

 ..
 Attention::
     This is a commercial client and needs to be licensed.
-It is not affiliated with Deciso B.V. or OPNsense®.
+It is not affiliated with Reticen8 B.V. or Reticen8®.

 - Install the NCP Secure Entry Client
 - Save the following code as **example.ini**